-CalPERS engages policy makers on regulatory and legislative reforms which support the Global Principles.
-CalPERS' priorities are approved by the Board in legislative guidelines.

-CalPERS works through its federal representatives and also partners with organizations, both domestically and internationally.
+CalPERS engages policy makers on regulatory and legislative reforms which support the Principles. .
+CalPERS works through its federal representatives and also partners with organizations, both domestically and internationally, to further the System's goals.

 III.
-GLOBAL GOVERNANCE PRINCIPLES
+GOVERNANCE & SUSTAINABILITY PRINCIPLES

 We believe that fully accountable governance structures produce, over the long term, the best returns to shareowners.
 So while we recognize that governance best practices are constantly evolving, we believe the following accountable governance structures provide the underlying tenets that should be adopted by all companies and markets - both developed and emerging - to establish the foundation for achieving long-term sustainable investment returns.